CjHare/npm-publishing/README.md

-# Solidity Project Template
+# NPM Publishing

-Providing a project with a template for the files, folder structure, dependencies, scripting, configuration (local & remote) and development standards used in a Windranger Soldity project with TypeScript tests.
+Publishing a project to Windranger NPM triggered by releasing.

 ---